dapperfu/Jenkins-Simulink-Embedded-Coder/README.md

 ### *Jenkins + Simulink Embedded Coder = CI/CD for Model Based Development.*

 This repository is a working proof-of-concept example on how to use Jenkins in your Simulink Embedded Coder build process.
-Model Based Design and Automotive tend to lag other industries in adoption of new processes however CI/CD has been used successfully in 'traditional' devoplment for some time:
+Model Based Design and Automotive tend to lag other industries in adoption of new processes however CI/CD has been used successfully in 'traditional' development for some time:

 > Continuous Integration (CI) allows you to continuously integrate code into a single shared and easy to access repository. ...
 CI/CD creates a fast and effective process of getting your product to market before your competition as well as releasing new features and bug fixes to keep your current customers happy.
 >